takeuchi-lab/parametric-si/README.rst

 package_name
 ===================================================

-This package implements a more powerful and general confitional selective inference(SI) for LASSO, stepwise feature selection(SFS) method and least angle regression(LARS) method.
+This package implements a more powerful and general confitional selective inference(SI) with linear regression.

 key reference are the following papers: